Syllabus MATH 351-01 Introduction to Probability and Statistics II

 Academic Integrity Policy

-Students are permitted and encouraged to collaborate on all assignments other than quizzes and tests.
+Students are permitted and encouraged to collaborate on all assignments.
 However, each student must turn in their own work.
 Further, it is the expressed expectation of this instructor that all students demonstrate integrity and individual responsibility in all actions related to this course.
 Unethical behavior of any kind is unacceptable and will be prosecuted vigorously.
 Any sign of cheating in any way on any course assignment will be addressed directly, according to University standards.
 If you do not understand what plagiarism is, or what cheating entails, you must seek information regarding this matter from the current University Catalog and from me.
 The consequences of plagiarism begin with a failing grade on the work, and possibly a failing grade in the course, depending upon University action.
 More information is found on the Student Rights And Responsibilities campus webpage.

 Disability Support